Parseval frames of exponentially localized magnetic Wannier functions: Proof of Theorem : moving Parseval frames of Bloch vectors

-In this Section, we finally prove Theorem~\ref{thm:Main}\eqref{Main_2}, and complete the proof of our first main result.
+In this Section, we finally prove Theorem~\ref{thm:Main}\eqref{Main_2}, and complete the proof of the first main result.
 The central step consists in proving the result for families of rank $1$, which we will do first.